 description: "This rule applies to Python source files in the src directory."

-rule files are not being saved, a known workaround is to close Cursor completely.
+Saving Issues Workaround: If you encounter issues where changes to .mdc rule files are not being saved, a known workaround is to close Cursor completely.
 When prompted with the "Unsaved Changes" popup, select "Override" and then reopen Cursor.

 Global rules apply to all your projects and are configured in Cursor Settings > General > Rules for AI.
 Perfect for: